Table of Content:

 Conclusion

 The English and Logical Reasoning sections in BITSAT play a crucial role in the final score.
-Many students overlook these areas, but mastering them can improve overall performance.
-A strong grasp of grammar, vocabulary, and reading skills helps in the English section, while logical reasoning skills enhance problem-solving speed and accuracy.
+Many students overlook these areas, but mastering them can significantly improve overall performance.
+A strong grasp of grammar, vocabulary, and reading skills is essential for the English section, while logical reasoning skills enhance problem-solving speed and accuracy.

-Regular practice with mock tests and previous years’ papers can make a big difference.
-Time management is also important, as students must balance speed with accuracy.
+Along with available resources, command over English can be built only through dedicated reading, exploring new words, and practicing comprehension using newspapers, books, and online articles as much as possible.
+Regular practice with mock tests and previous years’ papers also makes a big difference.
+Time management is crucial, as students must balance speed with accuracy.
 Avoiding careless mistakes, understanding negative marking, and focusing on high-scoring topics can help maximize marks.

-With the right preparation strategy, students can confidently tackle these sections and increase their chances of getting into BITS Pilani, Goa, or Hyderabad.
+With the right preparation strategy, students can confidently tackle these sections and increase their chances of securing admission to BITS Pilani, Goa, or Hyderabad.
 Consistent effort and smart study techniques will ensure success in the exam.

 Enroll in our BITSAT Crash Course & get mentored by BITSians.